derrick-lau/e-commerce-app/README.md

 # E-commerce-app

-The client is using Next.js (a framework of javascript) and TypeScript (a superset of Javascript) to improve SEO, testability and maintainability.
+The client is using Next.js (a framework of javascript) and TypeScript (a superset of Javascript) to improve SEO, reusability, testability and maintainability.
 The RESTful server is using Python-Flask.

 # Overview